sk2111/tech-docs/tech-docs/docs/tech/deployment/Section 2/slide1.md

 ## Installation Choices for K8's

-There are multiple ways to install k8's depending on your use case
+TO experience k8's, there are multiple ways to install k8's depending on your use case

 ![kubernetes_installation_options](./assets/kubernetes_installation_options.png)

 ## Installation in Local Machine

-1. Lets install minikube in your local machine for learning purpose.
+1. Lets install `minikube` in your local machine for learning purpose.
 2. Follow the [instructions here](https://minikube.sigs.k8s.io/docs/start/).
-   Note use the powershell instructions for windows machine.
+   Note only use the `powershell instructions` for windows machine.
-3. After installation run the below commands to start minikube
+3. After installation run the below commands to start minikube, make sure your PC have at-least 10GB RAM and 8 CPU cores free.

    ```sh
    minikube start --nodes 3